Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 We call the set of all poles in the region $G$ of meromorphic extension of $\ze_A$ the {\it set of visible complex dimensions of $A$ (with respect to G)}, and we denote it by $\mathscr{P}(\ze_A)$ or $\mathscr{P}(\ze_A,G)$:

 \end{definition}

 It may not be convenient or even possible to meromorphically extend $\ze_A$ to all of $\C$.
 These complex dimensions give important geometric information about the set $A$.
-It is important that the dimensions are given as a {\em set} (or even as a multiset), as each dimension can be interpreted to represent a fuller picture into the geometry.
+It is important that the complex dimensions are given as a {\em set} (or even as a multiset), as each dimension can be interpreted to represent a fuller picture into the geometry.
 For example, given a simple simplicial 3-complex composed of vertices, edges, and faces, the complex dimensions given by the distance zeta function would be $\{ 0,1,2 \}$.

 While complex dimensions can be useful for standard geometric subsets, subsets that exhibit {\em geometric oscillations}, such as Cantor sets, produce nonreal complex dimensions.
-As conjectured by Lapidus and collaborators, a fractal set is a set that has nonreal complex dimensions (or more complex behavior, such as essential singularities along the vertical line $\{ \text{Re }s=D(\ze_A) \}$).
+As proposed by Lapidus and collaborators (see, e.g., \cite{LaFra}, \cite{LaRaZu}, \cite{Lap1}), a fractal set is a set that has nonreal complex dimensions (or more complex behavior, such as essential singularities along the vertical line $\{ \text{Re }s=D(\ze_A) \}$).

 As stated above, depending on the set we wish to study, it may be preferential to use the tube zeta function.
 Before we can do so, we first establish their equivalence in terms of complex dimensions as defined in \cite{LaRaZu}: